andybalaam/graft/README.md

 modify_operator ::= "+=" | "-=" | "*=" | "/="
 ```

-### Expressions
+### Mathematical expressions

-To calculate an something, write numbers or variables joined by an operator
+To calculate something, write numbers or variables joined by an operator
 like "+", "-", "*", or "/":

 ```